tobias-weiss-ai-xr/opendesk-edu/README.md

 | Videoconferencing    | Jitsi                       | [2.0.9955](https://github.com/jitsi/jitsi-meet/releases/tag/stable%2Fjitsi-meet_9955)                                         | [For the most recent  release](https://jitsi.github.io/handbook/docs/category/user-guide/)                                            |
 | Weboffice            | Collabora                   | [24.04.12.4](https://www.collaboraoffice.com/code-24-04-release-notes/)                                                       | Online documentation available from within the installed application; [Additional resources](https://sdk.collaboraonline.com/)        |

-While not all components are perfectly shaped for the execution inside containers, one of the project's objectives is to align the applications with best practices regarding container design and operations.
+While not all components are perfectly designed for the execution inside containers, one of the project's objectives is to align the applications with best practices regarding container design and operations.

 This documentation aims to give you all that is needed to set up your own instance of the openDesk.